Ratecard/docs/docs/webhooks/outbound/how-to-use.md

-# How to use: Outbound Webhooks
+# Outbound Webhooks: How to use
 In this article you'll learn how to use our outbound webhooks.

 ## 1. What is an outbound webhook?